Skip to main content

 Sharon Dirckx is an independent speaker, author and broadcaster whose work focuses on responding to the spiritual questions that people ask today.
 Originally from a scientific background, she has a PhD in brain imaging from the University of Cambridge and has held research positions in the UK… Read more

 Alexander Fink is Director of the Institute for Faith and Science (Institut für Glaube und Wissenschaft) in Marburg, Germany (www.iguw.de).
-He studied physics at the universities of Bayreuth and St. Andrews (UK) and received his PhD at the Institute for… Read more
+He studied physics at Bayreuth and St. Andrews (UK) universities and received his PhD at the Institute for Biophysics at… Read more

 Peter Imming received degrees in pharmacy and chemistry and a PhD and venia legendi in pharmaceutical chemistry from a German university.
-He has been involved in drug chemistry teaching and research in Germany, the UK, China, and other countries.
-Currently, he is head of a pharmaceutical/… Read more
+He has been involved in drug chemistry teaching and research in Germany, the UK, China, Ethiopia and other countries.
+Until retirement in 2025, he was head of… Read more

 Thomas Schmidt first studied theology for some semesters.
 Then he focused on civil engineering and received a degree and a PhD in the field of earthquake engineering.
 After working in construction offices for several… Read more